aflueckiger/KED2022/lectures.md

 ## Week 6: Learning Regular Expressions

-When working with text data, you spend a lot of time cleaning your documents and extract some pieces of information.
-Doing this by hand is not only a pain but simply impossible when facing many documents.
-Fortunately, there is a formal language named Regular Expressions that allows writing expressive and generalizable patterns.
-Using these patterns, you can extract and remove any textual parts systematically without missing a single instance.
+When working with text data, you spend a lot of time cleaning your documents and extracting some pieces of information.
+Doing this by hand is not only a pain but simply impossible when facing more than a few dozens of documents.
+Fortunately, a formal language named Regular Expressions allows writing expressive and generalizable patterns to match specific text.
+Using these patterns, you can systematically extract and remove any textual parts without missing a single instance.

-{% comment %}

 [<i class="fas fa-desktop"></i>](https://aflueckiger.github.io/KED2022/lectures/html/KED2022_06.html)
 [<i class="fas fa-file-pdf"></i>](https://aflueckiger.github.io/KED2022/lectures/pdf/KED2022_06.pdf)
 [<i class="fab fa-github"></i>](https://github.com/aflueckiger/KED2022/tree/master/lectures/md/KED2022_06.md)

+{% comment %}

 [<i class="fas fa-video"></i>](https://tube.switch.ch/videos/n7Z4sut3Re)

 {% endcomment %}